 What it’s about: California, 1962.
-The novel follows a day in the life of George, a 58 year-old English expatriate and college professor, who is devastated by the sudden accidental death of his long-term boyfriend Jim.
-Alienated from Jim’s family and resentful towards his neighbours who tolerate rather than accept his sexuality, George moves through his day in an existential funk, haunted by memories of Jim.
-He teaches a literature class at his college, using a Aldous Huxley novel to expound his views about society’s fear of outsiders.
-He has a long conversation with one of his students Kenny, an avowedly heterosexual ex-Marine who nonetheless hero-worships George and insists on calling him “Sir”.
-After a gym workout, he goes to a hospital to visit Doris, a former lover of Jim’s who is dying of cancer, and struggles to hide his jealousy and contempt for her.
-He then visits a liquor store, where he has a brief encounter with a young hustler, and goes to dinner with his friend Charlotte, a fellow Brit expatriate who is nursing her own loneliness after being abandoned by her lover and adult son.
-They get drunk together, George reminiscing about a holiday he and Jim took to England, while Charlotte laments that she and George could never be a real couple and debates returning to England.
-Prying himself away from Charlotte, George goes to a seaside bar, where he first met Jim at the end of World War II.
-He re-encounters Kenny, who flirts drunkenly with him, and they head to the beach, stripping naked and swimming in the night-time surf.
-Invigorated by “the stunning baptism of the surf“, George invites Kenny back to his house, and rants to him about desire in an apparent attempt to seduce him, but stops himself.
-George wakes in the night to find a note from Kenny, and masturbates to orgasm while thinking about Kenny.
-As he falls back into sleep, he resolves to stay in Los Angeles and to go on living, leaving Jim in the past and look for new love.
-The story concludes with the sleeping George joining “that consciousness which is no one in particular but which contains everyone and everything, past, present and future“, and dying in his sleep, his body “now cousin to the garbage… to be carted away and disposed of, before too long.”
+The novel follows a day in the life of George, a 58 year-old college professor, who is devastated by the sudden death of his long-term boyfriend Jim.
+Alienated from Jim’s family and resentful towards his neighbours who tolerate rather than accept his sexuality, George moves through his day in an existential funk, teaching a literature class at his college, using a Aldous Huxley novel to expound his views about society’s fear of outsiders.
+He has a long conversation with his student Kenny, a heterosexual ex-Marine who hero-worships George and insists on calling him “Sir”.
+After a gym workout, he goes to a hospital to visit Doris, a former lover of Jim’s who is dying of cancer, then has a brief encounter with a young hustler at a liquor store.
+He goes to dinner with his friend Charlotte, a fellow British expatriate who has been abandoned by her lover and adult son, and laments that she and George could never be a real couple.
+He visits the seaside bar where he first met Jim, and re-encounters Kenny, who flirts drunkenly with him.
+They head to the beach, stripping naked and swimming in the night-time surf.
+Invigorated by “the stunning baptism of the surf“, George invites Kenny back to his house, and attempts to seduce him, but stops himself.
+George wakes in the night to find a note from Kenny, who has left.
+He masturbates, imagining sex with Kenny, and falls asleep, resolving to stay in Los Angeles, leave Jim in the past and look for new love.
+The story concludes with George dying in his sleep, his body “now cousin to the garbage… to be carted away and disposed of, before too long.”

 Why it’s a classic: Isherwood published A Single Man in 1964, a novel that re-ignited his career and brought him a new generation of fans.
 He’d been a literary celebrity since the 1920s, as part of a new generation of left-wing Oxbridge-educated poets from the interwar period (a group including his friend and lover W H Auden, Stephen Spender, Cecil Day-Lewis and Louis MacNeice).
 After moving to Berlin in the early 1930s, he had a second wave of literary success with his Berlin stories, chronicling the decadence and social upheaval of Weimar Germany as Nazism progressively took hold.
 His novel Goodbye to Berlin was adapted by John Van Druten into the 1951 play I Am A Camera, focusing on Isherwood’s most famous character, the careworn cabaret singer Sally Bowles.
 As World War II approached, Isherwood emigrated with Auden to America, settling in California, briefly pursuing a career as a screenwriter, and becoming friends with a talented young gay writer named Truman Capote.
 Eventually, he settled into a quiet life not unlike George – teaching English literature at a Los Angeles college, and living quietly in Santa Monica with his much younger boyfriend Don Bachardy.